Rugby League World Cup hosts

-Seven countries have hosted and co-hosted the Rugby League World Cup.
+Seven countries have hosted and/or co-hosted the Rugby League World Cup.
 England, France, Australia and New Zealand have hosted the World Cup on multiple occasions and the tournament has never been played outside its traditional 'heartlands' in these areas.
 The International Rugby League is responsible for picking hosts.

-From 1954 to 2008 World Cups were sporadic and hosts were picked and tournaments were arranged between the four traditional rugby league playing countries and the IRL.
-From 2013 and beyond countries have to send an application to the IRL to host the World Cup as more teams participate in international rugby league.
+From 1954 to 1960 the Men's Rugby League World Cup was held triennially, however from 1960 to 2008 World Cups were sporadic.
+In this time period hosts were picked and tournaments were arranged between the four traditional rugby league playing countries and the IRL.
+From 2013 World Cups were held quadrennially and countries have to send an application and bids to the IRL to host the World Cup as more teams participate in international rugby league.

+The Women's Rugby League World Cup was first held in 2000 alongside the men's version and eight years later the Wheelchair Rugby League World Cup was inaugurated.
+Both these tournament began as part of the Festival of World Cups, a collection of smaller competitions played as a build up to the opening of the men's tournament.
+For the 2017 World Cup, the women's tournament received equal status and was played alongside the men's tournament, with the Wheelchair World Cup following in 2021.
+The 2026 edition will be the last time the three Rugby League World Cups are staged concurrently, with each being made into standalone events from 2028 onwards.
+The first of which will be the 2028 Women's Rugby League World Cup followed by the 2029 Wheelchair Rugby League World Cup and the 2030 Men's Rugby League World Cup.